frederyc/newgrad/README.md

 - Maven 3.8.6 or higher

 Setup Instructions:
-1. Clone the project from the repository: [https://gitlab.upt.ro/mircea.feder/newgradeu-be](https://gitlab.upt.ro/mircea.feder/newgradeu-be)
-2. Create a file named "application.properties" in the "resources" folder.
+1. Create a file named `application.properties` in the `be/src/main/resources` folder.
-3. Inside the "application.properties" file, add the following properties: `aws.accesskey`, `aws.secretkey`, `aws.cognito.userpoolid`, `aws.cognito.clientid`, `aws.cognito.clientsecret`, `aws.dynamodb.serviceendpoint`, `aws.dynamodb.signinregion`.
+2. Inside the `application.properties` file, add the following properties: `aws.accesskey`, `aws.secretkey`, `aws.cognito.userpoolid`, `aws.cognito.clientid`, `aws.cognito.clientsecret`, `aws.dynamodb.serviceendpoint`, `aws.dynamodb.signinregion`.
 If you need assistance with these values, please contact the administrator.
+I cannot make them publicly available.
-4. Open a terminal and navigate to the "/be" folder of the project.
+3. Open a terminal and navigate to the `/be` folder of the project.
-5. Run the command `mvn clean install` to install the project dependencies.
+4. Run the command `mvn clean install` to install the project dependencies.
-6. Once the dependencies are installed, run the command `mvn spring-boot:run` to start the backend server.
+5. Once the dependencies are installed, run the command `mvn spring-boot:run` to start the backend server.

 ### Setup frontend ###
 Requirements:
 - Node 18.14.2 or higher

 Setup Instructions:
-1. Clone the project from the repository: [https://gitlab.upt.ro/mircea.feder/newgradeu-fe](https://gitlab.upt.ro/mircea.feder/newgradeu-fe)
+1. Create a `.env` file in the `/fe` folder.
+Separated by a new line, add `REACT_APP_S3_CONTAINER_COMPANIES=https://newgradeu-companies.s3.amazonaws.com` and `REACT_APP_BASE_URL=http://localhost:8080/api/v1`.
+The base url may differ based on the port you want to run your server on.
-2. Open a terminal and navigate to the "/fe" folder of the project.
+2. Open a terminal and navigate to the `/fe` folder of the project.
 3. Run the command `npm i` to install the project dependencies.
 4. After the dependencies are installed, run the command `npm start` to start the frontend application.